Tessi-Tms/TmsSearchBundle/README.md

 Your model must implement the IndexableElement Interface.
 You must define a key and a value for each field you want to index.
-If the field is a stringified json object, you have to declare it in options.
+If the field is a stringified json object, you have to declare it in the options.
 Then, each field of the json object will be indexed.